 #3 – A List of the Best Ecommerce Personalisation Providers

 Dave Chaffey from Smart Insights has pulled together a list of the best personalisation providers for eCommerce site managers.
 Dave has updated this list to be current as of June 2014, so almost all of the major providers are here.
 Unfortunately, you won’t find any detailed comparison reviews.
 I’m thinking that’s a blog post for another day.
 Stay tuned and we’ll do our best to give you a thorough rundown.

 In the meantime, you can browse the site of each supplier and see if you think you can benefit from their service offering.

 #4 – How Personalised Marketing Can Increase Your eCommerce Sales

 Estonian digital marketing genius Peep Laja gives you a brilliant blueprint to help you increase customer lifetime value with ecommerce personalisation after the first sale is made.
-His practical insights on the Conversion XL blog are formed through many years of experience working with market leading ecommerce companies with his agency Marketit.
+His practical insights on the Conversion XL blog are formed through many years of experience working with market-leading ecommerce companies with his agency speero.
 This guy knows his stuff, so check this post out and sign up to his blog for more ecommerce inbox juiciness.